Moe Drabowsky: Later career

 Back in Kansas City, Drabowsky negotiated with his new club for a raise before signing his contract on February 28, 1969.
 He won the first-ever game in Royals' history, pitching a scoreless 12th on April 8 against the Minnesota Twins in a 4–3 victory.
 The win was the first of many for Drabowsky that season; he led all AL relief pitchers in 1969 with 11 victories.
 Additionally, he saved 11 games and finished 37 games (7th in the league).
 He threw 98 innings in 52 appearances and had a 2.94 ERA.

 Drabowsky started 1970 with the Royals again.
-He spent time in the hospital after an averse reaction to medication, presumably during a stretch in May where he had 12 days off.
+He spent time in the hospital after an adverse reaction to medication, presumably during a stretch in May where he had 12 days off.
 On June 15, he saw on the out-of-town scoreboard that the Orioles' pitchers had struggled late in a game against the Milwaukee Brewers and speculated that the team would be wanting some bullpen help.
 He was reacquired by the Orioles for Bobby Floyd that same day before the trade deadline.
 "I always knew I'd come back to the Orioles someday," he said.
 He made 21 appearances for the Orioles the rest of the season, finishing the year with a 5–4 record, a 3.52 ERA, and 59 strikeouts in 69 innings pitched in 45 games between Kansas City and Baltimore.
 The Orioles won the AL East, and Drabowsky was a part of their playoff roster.
 He did not make an appearance in the first-round sweep of the Twins but was used twice in the World Series against the Reds.
 In Game 2, he entered in the fifth and pitched 2 1/3 innings, giving up a solo home run to Johnny Bench in the Orioles' 6–5 victory over the Reds.
 He threw a scoreless ninth inning in Game 4, but the Orioles lost that game 6–5.
 However, that was the Orioles only loss of the series, and Drabowsky won another World Series ring as the Orioles defeated the Reds in five games.